Ballast tanks and cargo spaces

 In the never-ending battle against corrosion, ships need to be protected inside as well as out.
-Some of the harshest conditions to be found in ballast tanks and in the cargo spaces of bulk and crude oil carriers.
-Protecting these areas against corrosion is an important consideration as they represent some of the largest areas of steel work and because they are integral parts of the structure of the ship.
+Some of the harshest conditions are found in ballast tanks and in the cargo spaces of bulk and crude oil carriers.
+Protecting these areas against corrosion is an important consideration as they represent some of the largest areas of steelwork and because they are integral parts of the structure of the ship.

-While protection against corrosion in dry cargo holds and some cargo tanks is voluntary, protecting against corrosion and the coatings used in the ballast tanks of most vessels and crude oil tanks are regulated under IMO performance standards for protective coatings (PSPC).
-The first of these affecting only ballast tanks and double-side skin spaces of bulk carriers was adopted in 2006 and came into effect in 2008 as Resolution MSC.215(82).
+While protection against corrosion in dry cargo holds and some cargo tanks is voluntary, protecting against corrosion and the coatings used in the ballast tanks of most vessels and crude oil tanks are now regulated under IMO performance standards for protective coatings (PSPC).
+The first of these, affecting only ballast tanks and double-side skin spaces of bulk carriers, was adopted in 2006 and came into effect in 2008 as Resolution MSC.215(82).

-The PSPC requirements say that products used for ballast tank coating must be type-approved but they go far beyond that simple statement with information on how the type approval process should be carried out.
+The PSPC requirements say that products used for ballast tank coatings must be type-approved but they go far beyond that simple statement with information on how the type-approval process should be carried out.
 A great deal of the PSPC is about preparation of the tank surfaces and structures.
 This is understandable given that even the best coatings will fail if surfaces have not been properly prepared.
 Inspection standards are also covered in the standard.

-On delivery of the ship, the owner should also be given a Coatings Technical File (CTF) detailing the coatings used, shipyard work records, type approval certificates, results of inspections during construction and guidance on repair and maintenance.
+On delivery of the ship, the owner should also be given a Coatings Technical File (CTF) detailing the coatings used, shipyard work records, type-approval certificates, results of inspections during construction and guidance on repair and maintenance.
 Once the ship is in service, the owner will be responsible for recording all repairs and recoating activities together with appropriate documents.
-The flag state surveyors should not issue a safety Construction Certificate until the CTF is completed and his own inspection recorded.
+The flag state should not issue a Safety Construction Certificate until the CTF is completed and its own inspection recorded.

-One aspect which was not covered in the PSPC that some consider is a serious omission is the potential for some ballast water treatments systems – particularly those that make use of active substances – to be incompatible with the particular coatings used on individual ships.
+One aspect that was not covered in the PSPC and which some consider is a serious omission is the potential for some ballast water treatments systems – particularly those that make use of active substances – to be incompatible with the particular coatings used on individual ships.
 There is a degree of dispute between coatings manufacturers and treatment system suppliers as to which of them should test for compatibility.

 Some treatment system makers have begun tests with different coatings and can give assurance but with so many systems and coatings on the market there are many permutations and owners should initiate discussions on compatibility at an early stage if later problems are to be avoided.

-Most of the many products marketed a suitable for ballast tank coatings are epoxy systems with high abrasion resistance.
-The ability of the coating to be able to withstand abrasion is essential given that even after filtering, most ballast water will contain fine grit and sand.
-With the constant moving of the vessel when at sea, the presence of this grit can easily strip less robust coatings in a very short period allowing corrosion to set in quite quickly.
+Most of the many paint products marketed as suitable for ballast tank coatings are epoxy systems with high abrasion resistance.
+The ability of the coating to be able to withstand abrasion is essential given that, even after filtering, most ballast water will contain fine grit and sand.
+With the constant moving of the vessel when at sea, the presence of this grit can easily strip less-robust coatings in a very short period allowing corrosion to set in quite quickly.

 It was already common practice to apply protective coatings in the upper and lower areas of cargo oil tanks but the IMO PSPC COT regulations set out more exact specifications.
 The following areas are the minimum areas that shall be protected according to the IMO text:

 As a result, crude oil tankers over 5,000dwt contracted for construction after 1 January 2013 are able to use corrosion-resistant steel for the inner surfaces of cargo oil tanks.
-As the use of corrosion-resistant steel eliminates the need for the expensive facilities, preparation and finishing work associated with coating application, while reducing the need for maintenance and coating reapplication, the demand for such steels is expected to grow in the future ClassNK certification was issued for the new NSGP-1 steel (Nippon Steel Green Protect) manufactured by Nippon Steel and confirms that the material complies with the IMO’s new performance standard for corrosion-resistant steels.
-ClassNK has been involved since the start of development of corrosion-resistant steels, working closely with steel manufacturers, shipyards and shipowners, as well with the IMO and other organisations.
+As the use of corrosion-resistant steel eliminates the need for the expensive facilities, preparation and finishing work associated with coating application, while reducing the need for maintenance and coating reapplication, the demand for such steels is expected to grow in the future.

 Chemical tanker coatings